 Incidentally, the red strains of pairs might help to lower the risk of contracting diabetes.
-This could be surprising to some, as pears and fruits in general are recommended only in moderation for diabetic.
+This could be surprising to some, as pears and fruits, in general, are recommended only in moderation for diabetics.

 However, there has been a large study regarding fruits that are rich in anthocyanins.
 Consuming five or more servings of such fruits might decrease our chances of contracting Type 2 diabetes by around 23 percent.

 1. Can we eat two pears every day?

 Yes, you can eat two pears every day.
 Pears are extremely beneficial to our health because they pack within themselves so many nutrients that one should definitely not sideline them.

 A medium-sized pear contains about 6 grams of fiber.
 These 6 gram make up 21 percent of our daily fiber requirement.
 Hence, if you were to consume two pears every day, you would have eaten half of your daily fiber requirement.
 Additionally, pears also contain vitamin C which is extremely beneficial to us and helps boost our immunity and protect us from various kinds of diseases.
 According to the Dietary Guidelines for Americans, eating two pears every day meets our fruit requirements for the day as well.

 Hence eating two pears a day is not only acceptable but also encouraged.

 Yes, pears are great for gut health because they contain fiber.
 Fiber is an essential part of our diet, and other than keeping us safe from cardiovascular diseases and cancers, it also ensures that our gut and bowel movements are regular.